The Importance of the FOGO Program in New South Wales

 - Apr 7

 In an ambitious move to combat waste and promote sustainability, the New South Wales (NSW) Environment Protection Authority (EPA) has introduced the Food Organics and Garden Organics (FOGO) program.
-This initiative aims to significantly reduce the amount of organic waste ending up in landfills by implementing mandatory collection services across the state.
-As businesses and households prepare for these changes, innovative solutions like those offered by SmartEnds Australia can play a pivotal role in ensuring a smooth and efficient transition.
+This initiative aims to significantly reduce the amount of organic waste ending up in landfills.
+It will implement mandatory collection services across the state.
+As businesses and households prepare for these changes, innovative solutions like those offered by SmartEnds Australia can help ensure a smooth and efficient transition.

 The NSW EPA FOGO Program: An Overview

-This initiative is part of a broader strategy to reduce food waste and prevent organic materials from contributing to landfill volumes, thereby decreasing greenhouse gas emissions and promoting a circular economy.
+This initiative is part of a broader strategy.
+It aims to reduce food waste and prevent organic materials from contributing to landfill volumes.
+Reducing waste helps decrease greenhouse gas emissions and promotes a circular economy.

 Objectives of the FOGO Program